home-assistant/home-assistant.io/source/_components/sensor.pan_tilt_phat.markdown

 ha_iot_class: "Local Push"
 ---

 The `pan_tilt_phat` platform allows you to control a [Pimoroni Pan-Tilt hat](https://shop.pimoroni.com/products/pan-tilt-hat) mounted on the raspberry-pi running Home Assistant.
 The platform [imports](https://pypi.python.org/pypi/pantilthat/0.0.4) the [pantilthat](https://github.com/pimoroni/pantilt-hat) package by Pimoroni.
-The hat consists of two servos which can pan and tilt a mounted camera with 180 degrees of motion (+/- 90 degrees) along each axis (vvertical and horizontal).
-This documentation assumes you have a [raspberry pi camera](https://home-assistant.io/components/camera.rpi_camera/) mounted on the hat, although other brands of camera could be used with some modification to the mounting.
+The hat consists of two servos which can pan and tilt a mounted camera with 180 degrees of motion (+/- 90 degrees) along each axis (vertical and horizontal).
+This documentation assumes you have a [raspberry pi camera](https://home-assistant.io/components/camera.rpi_camera/) mounted on the hat, although other camera brands could be used with some modification to the mounting.
 The platform adds a sensor which displays the current pan angle (there is currently a bug in the tilt angle)).
-The platform provides services for setting the angle of each servo, and a service to home the servos to zero degrees on both axis.
+The platform provides services for setting the angle of each servo, and a service to home the servos to zero degrees on both axes.

 To add this platform to your installation, add the following to your `configuration.yaml` file: